applesthepi/unnamedblocks/README.md

 # Installation
 ### General User
 Please note that this project isnt setup properly for public use.
 In the future there will be more downloads.
-For now, the only demo availible is from 1 year ago is for windows only here https://applesthepi.com/unnamedblocks/downloads
+For now, the only demo availible is from 2 years ago is for windows only here https://applesthepi.com/unnamedblocks/downloads

 ### Development Installation
 **master** - active development branch (features not functioning)
-**stable** - stable releases (1y old demo)
+**stable** - stable releases (2yo demo)
-**nightly** - bleeding edge releases (1y old demo)
+**nightly** - bleeding edge releases (2yo demo)

   Your expected to have cmake and git installed and in your path.
 Follow these steps for repo setup:
 #### Windows / Visual Studio
 1. `git clone https://github.com/applesthepi/unnamedblocks`
 2. `.\initialize.bat`